viniarck/podcaststore-django/README.md

 ## API Docs

-Based on [these requirements](./docs/api_requirements.md), the following endpoints are available, which you can find the documentation [on this link](http://podcaststore.devdaily.org:4000/v1/doc/).
+Based on [these requirements](./docs/api_requirements.md), the [following endpoints](http://podcaststore.devdaily.org:4000/v1/doc/) are available.

 ## Demo

 You can check a demo running on my VPS [on this URL](http://podcaststore.devdaily.org:8080/) of an Web front-end App which consumes this API.
-It's running over HTTP instead of HTTPs to simplify the deployment.

 ### Database UML diagram